keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 For any context `F[A]`, the `map()` function accepts another function `f: A => B` and applies it to the term within the context, giving back `F[B]`.

 Contexts that are functors thus allow abstraction over unknown cases.
 For example, a function `f: A => B` may be lifted into an `Option[A]` and applied if an instance of `A` is present.
 If no instance of `A` is present, then nothing happens.
 Specifically, by using `map()` the function `f` is unconcerned with the unknown quantity of `A`'s presence.
-Many contexts encode dimensions of unknown quantities, and as functors they completely abstract the nondeterminism of these quantities.
+Many contexts encode dimensions of unknown quantities, and as functors they completely abstract the nondeterminism of these quantities, allowing the business logic expressed by the lifted functions to focus only on the terms the operate against.

 What this means is that for any context in the desired case, such as a `Some` of `Option[A]` or a `Right` of `Either[X, A]`, the function `f` will be applied when lifted with `map()`.
 Any number of functions may be applied to the new contexts returned by subsequent applications of `map()`, and they will all apply as the initial context was in the desired case.
-Functors thus represent a form of data transformation, as they transform data if data exists, or they simply return a void context if data does not exist, i.e. they propagate the _undesired case_.
+Functors thus represent a form of data transformation, as they transform data if data exists, or they simply return a void context if data does not exist, i.e. they _propagate_ the undesired case.

 You can try for yourself from the console: